‘Regenerate – The Grasslands’ at Melbourne Design Week 2025

 At the brink of collapse, their value has been commended by passionate ‘grassies’, land management and climate scientists alike, guided by Indigenous knowledge holders.
 And we’re discovering that these humble landscapes are one of earth’s powerhouses.
 As well as being home to numerous small reptiles, marsupials, insects and birds, diverse grass species provide drought-resistant gluten-free grain, nanofibres as strong as steel, and natural ingredients for medicine.
 To top all that – grasslands are also one of the most effective zones for carbon sequestration.
 Restoring them is key to navigating many of our climate challenges.

-So this year at Melbourne Design Week, we’re joining the Grassy Movement – and invite you to come along.
-Take your pick from a range of installations, activities and events on offer, from botanic installations to a Grasslands Reading Lounge, film viewing station, and sneak peek of our next collection designed by Adam Goodrum.
+So this year at Melbourne Design Week, we joined the Grassy Movement – and invited everyone to come along.
+Visitors could take their pick from a range of installations, activities and events on offer, from botanic installations to a Grasslands Reading Lounge, film viewing station, and sneak peek of our next collection designed by Adam Goodrum.

 Botanical designer Shahn Stewart and some of her previous botanic design installations.